 Crucibles, Mindsets, Journey.
 How will you bear the Burden of Command?

 What Mindsets do you think you’d focus on if your were roleplaying?
 Please give us your thoughts on Facebook or Twitter, or leave a comment below.
-Try to include an obscure military quote.
-Patton and Rommel are too easy.

 “Winning the men’s confidence requires much of a commander.
 He must exercise care and caution, look after his men, live under the same hardships, and—above all— apply self discipline.
 But once he has their confidence, his men will follow him through hell and high water.”